 Inevitably, there’ll be plenty of highs (baby’s first smile!) and lows (sleepless, colicky nights) as a new mom or dad—but the goal remains the same: To create a stable home with reasonably predictable and (mostly) positive emotions.
 Maintaining a positive attitude is crucial for raising a healthy and well-adjusted child.
 Here’s how to make it happen (yes, even in the midst of the chaos!).

-Assemble an entourage Research shows that today’s parents are less likely to spend time with friends and extended family than they were a generation ago, which means you could be missing out on a healthy support system.
+Research shows that today’s parents are less likely to spend time with friends and extended family than they were a generation ago, which means you could be missing out on a healthy support system.
 “Nobody was ever supposed to raise a child by themselves,” says Dr. Karp.
 “It was always the mother, father, next-door neighbor, aunt, grandmother—everything was shared.”
-So accept help when it’s offered—or seek it out when it isn’t by hiring a babysitter or joining a mom group (find one near you at momsclub.org).
+So accept help when it’s offered—or seek it out when it isn’t by hiring a babysitter or joining a mom group.

-Relinquish your “rights” Perfectionism rarely plays into happy parenting.
-“It’s easy to get preoccupied with the ‘best’ way to manage sleep patterns, swaddle a baby or introduce solids, but you’ll be much happier when you realize there are many ways to do things right,” says Gretchen Rubin, New York City-based author of The Happiness Project (Harper, 2009).
+Perfectionism rarely plays into happy parenting.
+“It’s easy to get preoccupied with the ‘best’ way to manage sleep patterns, swaddle a baby or introduce solids, but you’ll be much happier when you realize there are many ways to do things right,” says Gretchen Rubin, New York City-based author of The Happiness Project.
 So, rather than comparing notes with other moms (or um, advice on a parenting website!), do what you know in your heart is best for you and your baby—and let others do the same.
 In the long run, it’s a major sanity-saver.